 27/117 Regional and Domestic Air Route Area – 5 (RDARA-5)

 From the point 41° N 40° E to the point 37° N 40° E. Then along the border between Turkey and Syrian Arab Republic to the Mediterranean coast.
 Thence to the common border of Libya and Egypt on the North African coast excluding Cyprus.
-Southward along the western border of Egypt, and the Sudan to the border of Kenya.
+Southward along the western border of Egypt, and the Sudan, and South Sudan to the border of Kenya.
 Thence east along the northern border of Kenya, then south along the border between Kenya and Somalia and to the East African coast at 02° S 41° E. Then through the point 02° S 73° E to 37° N 73° E. Then east along the border between Afghanistan and Pakistan, and west along the northern borders of Afghanistan and the Islamic Republic of Iran to the Caspian Sea.
 Then along the northern border of the Islamic Republic of Iran and Turkey to close the area at 41° N 40° E.

 MOD